-… what’s the difference between an Employing Broker, Designated Broker, Associate Broker, Salesperson, and Agent?
+- What’s the difference between an Employing Broker, Listing Broker, Selling Broker, Designated Broker, Associate Broker, Salesperson, Sales Associate and Agent?

-Employing Broker … an entity, usually a LLC, that is registered with the State and authorized to engage in specific real estate activities.
-All commission are paid to the Employing Broker.
+Employing Broker … is a business, usually a LLC, that is licensed by the State to engage in specific real estate activities.

 Associate Broker … is a person who holds a fully qualified Arizona Broker license but is working simply as a Salesperson.

 An Employing Broker may have hundreds of both salespersons and “associate” brokers … but only one “designated” broker.